chrisgrieser/shimmering-obsidian/documentation/Alfred-based Quick Switcher.md

 **OR use `⇧ + ↵` on any search result of the main `o` search to browse the links of that note**

 - Will display a list of *all* links of the note: outgoing links, backlinks, and external links.
+(As of now, unresolved internal links are not displayed though.)
 - Selecting an outgoing link or backlink will open the respective note.
 	- All the modifiers (`⌘/⌃/⌥/fn/⇧ + ↵`) apply the same way as with the main `o` search.
 	- **YES, this means you can repeatedly use `⇧ + ↵` to fully traverse your graph via Alfred. 😎**